 Approved child care services should not submit a session of care twice under 2 enrolments (1.1.E.25) for the same child.
 If a service does do this, CCS will be paid in respect of the individual whose session is submitted first.

-Only 1 individual can be eligible for a session of care, even where a child is absent in the circumstances described in CCSMinRules section 6(1)(b), that is, a court order is in place that requires the child to be cared for by someone other than their usual carer.
+Only one individual can be eligible for a session of care, even where a child is absent in the circumstances described in CCSMinRules section 6(1)(b), that is, a court order is in place that requires the child to be cared for by someone other than their usual carer.

 Example: Mary and Jack are separated parents who share care of their child Esther.
 They have received CCS for 42 absence days for Esther in the financial year already, so any further absence days will attract CCS only where they are taken for an 'additional absence' (1.1.A.17) reason.
 A court order states Esther must be in Jack's care on a day she usually attends a session of care booked under Mary's enrolment.
 Jack books Esther in for a casual session on that day.
-The service will not receive CCS if they submit an additional absence for the session of care in Mary's enrolment, even though the reason is 1 prescribed in FA law.
-In this circumstance, CCS can still only be paid once, in respect of 1 session of care for Esther.
+The service will not receive CCS if they submit an additional absence for the session of care in Mary's enrolment, even though the reason is one prescribed in FA law.
+In this circumstance, CCS can still only be paid once, in respect of one session of care for Esther.